 Below is a list of seven factors that can cause a trucking accident:

 - Vehicle Maintenance: This includes the failure to adequately maintain a truck or other commercial motor vehicle.
-Some common problems areas include: damaged tires, unbalanced tire pressure, worn out or ineffective brakes, low tire tread, missing or burnt out lights or other mechanical defects that make the vehicle unsafe.
-This also includes the failure to adequately document vehicle condition and make the necessary repairs.
+Some common problems areas include damaged tires, unbalanced tire pressure, worn out or ineffective brakes, low tire tread, missing or burnt-out lights, or other mechanical defects that make the vehicle unsafe.
+This also includes the failure to adequately document vehicle conditions and make the necessary repairs.

-- Cargo: This is the failure to properly situate, secure, account for or calculate the cargo carried.
-This includes carrying cargo loads that exceed the maximum allowed for the commercial vehicle and also includes the failure to properly load the cargo creating and imbalance in the commercial truck.
+- Cargo: This is the failure to properly situate, secure, account for, or calculate the cargo carried.
+This includes carrying cargo loads that exceed the maximum allowed for the commercial vehicle and also includes the failure to properly load the cargo, creating an imbalance in the commercial truck.
 Failure to secure cargo properly may result in dangerous shifting loads or spilled cargo that becomes a hazardous roadway obstruction.

 Commercial motor vehicles include more than just semi-trucks and “big-rigs.”
 A commercial motor vehicle is any motor vehicle that weighs more than 10,000 pounds and that transports products from state to state.
 Any vehicle exceeding this weight is subject to the special federal regulations covering commercial motor vehicles.
-Even box trucks, buses and certain heavy duty trucks with trailers, may qualify as a commercial motor vehicle.
+Even box trucks, buses, and certain heavy-duty trucks with trailers may qualify as commercial motor vehicles.